Label-Efficient Object Detection via Region Proposal Network Pre-Training: Introduction

 Object detection poses a fundamental and challenging computer vision problem.
 Solving detection tasks successfully requires combination of (1) finding object locations, and (2) classifying located objects.
 Popular contemporary supervised object detection commonly tackles this by employing multi-stage architectures that suggest object proposals (locations) which a sequential network must then recognise.
 In contrast, most existing self-supervised pre-training for object detection tasks focus solely on solving component (2); through approximation of a classification loss~\cite{xie2021detco,xie2021propagate,chen2021multisiam,wei2021aligning}.
 This leads to situations where classification-related architectural components receive gradient updates from both unlabeled (pre-training) and labeled (fine-tuning) data, while localization-related components receive gradient updates only from labeled data.
 We conjecture that such training setups are sub-optimal for overall performance, especially in cases offering only limited labeled data.

 A further object detection challenge, largely agnostic to the employed learning strategy, can be attributed to the opaqueness of standard mAP metrics: disambiguating different \emph{types} of detection error can be difficult.
 We find that inspection of particular error types, in relation to overall system performance, allows for minimization of confounding variables and also motivates us to focus our efforts on sources of detection error where most meaningful improvements can be made.
-Existing analysis of detection error sources~\cite{bolya2020tide} highlights that self-supervised methods suffer from a higher prevalence of \emph{localization} errors in comparison with \emph{classification} errors, a result we corroborate in this work (see Fig.~\ref{fig:cls_and_loc_errors}).
+Existing analysis of detection error sources~\cite{bolya2020tide} highlights that self-supervised methods suffer from a higher prevalence of \emph{localization} errors in comparison with \emph{classification} errors, a result we corroborate in this work, by pre-training various models on ImageNet~\cite{deng2009imagenet} and fine-tuning on MS COCO using Mask R-CNN~\cite{he2017mask} \mbox{(see Fig.~\ref{fig:cls_and_loc_errors})}, full results are found in Table~\ref{tab:errors}.
 This further motivates the idea of improving upon multi-stage detector components where causal relationships with object localization performance can be identified.

 A promising recent design principle involves encouraging alignment between the pretext task and the downstream task.
 SoCo~\cite{wei2021aligning} achieves state-of-the-art performance by pre-training model components consisting of feature extractor and detection head components.
-Our insight into the importance of localization-based errors motivate us to extend these pre-training concepts, to further evaluate whether model components based on region proposal networks (RPN)~\cite{ren2015faster} can provide meaningful performance improvement, particularly in situations with few labelled instances.
+Our insight into the importance of localization-based errors motivates us to extend these pre-training concepts, to further evaluate whether model components based on region proposal networks (RPN)~\cite{ren2015faster} can provide meaningful performance improvement, particularly in situations with few labelled instances.
 Directly addressing the aforementioned localization error issues has, until now, remained largely missing from self-supervised approaches.

 We name our approach \textbf{A}ligned \textbf{De}tection \textbf{P}re-\textbf{T}raining (ADePT).
 In contrast to supervised detection training setups, ADePT does not require: ($a$) ground-truth class labels; classification is approximated by treating cropped regions as individual classes and solving an instance discrimination task, and further does not require: ($b$) ground-truth bounding boxes; we will show that location labels can be successfully approximated via unsupervised region proposals, generated by heuristic algorithms.
 We instantiate the latter idea in this work using selective search~\cite{uijlings2013selective}.